Menu

 Speed

-When you get to 300 Mbps, you can enjoy all of the above, faster.
+When you get to 2,000 Mbps, you can enjoy all of the above, faster.
 Web pages load more quickly, videos buffer less, and services like 4K video streaming, video conferencing, and online gaming are much more stable.
-In addition, you can download large files like HD movies in no time.
+In addition, you can download large files, such as HD movies, in no time.

-If you’re after the best speeds available, look for adapters with speeds approaching 1000Mbps.
+If you’re after the best speeds available, look for adapters with speeds in the 2,400 to 5,000 Mbps range.
 This all but guarantees lag-free gaming and nearly instant file downloads, along with extremely responsive web browsing.
 Remember, if your internet plan or router only supports speeds of 100 Mbps, buying an adapter with a higher rating probably isn’t the best use of your money.

 Range